How did rationing work in the Second World War?

 Meat was the first thing to be rationed in March 1940, and more items were added to the list as the war progressed.
 People were strongly encouraged to grow their own fruit and vegetables, as made famous by the ‘Grow Your Own’ and ‘Dig for Victory’ campaigns, and keep livestock like chickens.

-At the same time, each person was assigned a registered butcher and greengrocer, which meant that shopkeepers were able to anticipate the amounts of food they needed to supply each week.
-This minimised food waste (which continues to be a huge problem in the world today).
+At the same time, each person was assigned a registered butcher and greengrocer, which meant that shopkeepers were able to anticipate the amounts of food they needed to supply each week, minimising waste.

 The different kinds of ration books